-Best SSD for Macbook Pro 2012: Buying & Installation Guide
+Best SSD for MacBook Pro (2012 & Earlier Models): Ultimate Guide

-I'm going to share the best SSD for MacBook Pro and show you how to install it properly, so you waste no time and make no mistakes.
+I'm going to share with you a list of the best SSD drives for MacBook Pro, and show you how to replace the internal hard drive with the new one, step by step -- so you waste no time and make no mistakes.

-If you use your MacBook Pro for lightweight tasks such as surfing the Internet, storing pictures, etc., a cheaper yet high-capacity SSD is best for you.
-Crucial MX300 is my top pick, followed by Samsung 850 EVO, and the third is SanDisk X400.
+- If you use your MacBook mainly for lightweight tasks such as surfing the Internet, storing pictures, etc., an affordable yet high-capacity SSD is best for you.
+Crucial MX500 is top pick, followed by Samsung 860 EVO, and the third is SanDisk X400.

-If you use your MacBook for heavy tasks like gaming, video editing, 3D modeling, etc., a pricier yet high-performance SSD is best for you.
-Samsung 850 PRO is the best, and OWC Mercury Extreme Pro 6G is great too.
+- If you use your MacBook for heavy tasks like gaming, photo/video editing, 3D modeling, etc., a pricier performance SSD is best for you.
+Samsung 860 PRO is the best, and OWC Mercury Extreme Pro 6G is a great option too.

-Below, you'll find more detailed reviews, but you can also click the links above to read customer reviews or see more info about the product.
+Below, you'll find more detailed reviews, but you can also click the links above to get more info about what each product has to offer.

 First of all, I use a 13 inch Mid-2012 MacBook Pro, and I have successfully replaced my Mac's internal hard drive (500GB Hitachi HDD) with a shiny new Crucial SSD which cost me about $140 (tax included) by the time I purchased it in 2016.
 See these screenshots for evidence.